Harkhymadhe/sparse-bregman/README.md

 **Issue**

 Reproducibility is important for research projects, but presently experiment configuration management is currently limited.
-The hyperparameters are passed directly in the ```main.py``` and ```eval.py``` files and this is not best practice.
+The hyperparameters are embedded directly in the ```main.py``` and ```eval.py``` files and this is not best practice.
 In addition, there are no real logs, beyond just a copy of the outputs emitted to the ternminal during training.

 **Possible Fixes**